 The OpenProcurement system adopted a similar approach.
 This system was developed in Ukraine and it's the base for the Prozorro platform.
 Prozorro uses OCDS building blocks as the foundation for data sources' data models.

 A variant in this scenario is to store files in a web-accessible file system, as shown below.
 A periodical invocation of the conversion module updates the file system.

 The file system ensures that each OCDS document has a persistent URL for access.
 But a downside is that the volume of data might grow fast, as plain files can take significant space.
 The file system can provide a change history as long as releases are never overwritten.
 Bulk downloads can be generated periodically and stored in the file system.
 Records might be impossible to produce if there is more than one system.

-In this scenario a middleware system sits between live systems and the API.
+In this scenario a middleware system sits between data sources and the API.

-Data is manually exported from live systems into files.
+Data is manually exported from data sources into files.
 The files are uploaded to the middleware system, which converts the data to OCDS.
 The system stores the data in OCDS format.

 A disadvantage in this approach is the potential of failures.
-Input files might be corrupted or have unexpected formats due to changes or errors in the live systems.
+Input files might be corrupted or have unexpected formats due to changes or errors in the data sources.

 There’s a documented example of this approach in the work Development Gateway did in Vietnam.

 When designing an architecture, publishers ought to consider the following: